 - Famous Last Words: "Ajna!
-I'm sorry for this, and for everything!
+I'm sorry!!
+For this, and for everything else!
 Earth, give me strength!"

 - The Friend Nobody Likes: Treated this way by everyone else, especially by Ajna.
-Justified considering his Token Evil Teammate status, overt loyalty to the party's primary enemy Ravannavar until he learns what his Lord's goals are, and the fact that he burned down Ajnas village.
+Justified considering his Token Evil Teammate status, overt loyalty to the party's primary enemy Ravannavar until he learns what his Lord's goals are, and the fact that he burned down Ajnas village and killed her father.
 Ajna specifically does two things she was on the fence about (accepting Ginseng & Honey into the party, then destroying an airship's power source while she's still on it) just because Dhar thought they were bad ideas.
 Razmi also calls him a know-it-all.
 This had unfortunate side effects; see Villain Has a Point below.

 - Gameplay and Story Integration: He and Ajna are stuck together accidentally early on after he led an assault on her village, burned it down to the ground, and Dhar personally murdered her father in front of her.
-Correspondingly, his heart level starts at negative 25 note , and increases over time as he starts to atone for his actions, likely for most players to only just be climbing into the positives when he sacrifices himself to stop Ajna's rampage, mirroring Ajna's attitude towards him; just starting to view him as a valued friend, only for it to be cut short.
+Correspondingly, his heart level starts at -25 note , and increases over time as he starts to atone for his actions, likely for most players to only just be climbing into the positives when he sacrifices himself to stop Ajna's rampage, mirroring Ajna's attitude towards him; just starting to view him as a valued friend, only for it to be cut short.

 - Heroic Sacrifice: Purposefully puts himself in the way of a transformed and out-of-control Ajna during the first fight with Kala, getting obliterated by one of Ajna's errant attacks as a result, causing her to regain her senses in turn.

-- Iaijutsu Practitioner: His style, with a very different type of sword than usual.
+- Iaijutsu Practitioner: His style, with a very different type of sword than usual examples of this trope.